 2pm (in counties coloured green), and before 8am.

-Burning brush is allowed ONLY between 7pm and 8am, for safety reasons (in counties coloured yellow)
+Domestic brush burning and campfires are allowed ONLY between 7pm and 8am, for safety reasons (in counties coloured yellow)

-No domestic brush burning, due to high risk of wildfires (in counties coloured red)
+No domestic brush burning or campfires, due to high risk of wildfires (in counties coloured red)

 During wildfire-risk season, March 15 – Oct 15, you must check before you burn brush.
 Check municipal bylaws first.